Dext is Motorola’s first smartphone running Google Android.

 The heart of the phone is the MotoBlur interface that is able to synchronize information from different sources such as Facebook, Twitter, MySpace and email accounts and then show them on the screen automatically.

-The idea of Motorola is to provide a constant flow of information without the user having to open and close applications.
-Through the interface you can also organize your contacts with all social networks in a list, and then also create specific groups.
+The idea of Motorola is to provide constant flow of information without the user having to open and close applications.
+Through the interface you can also organize your contacts with all social networks in list, and then also create specific groups.

-Analysts have welcomed quite well this product, the first of a series of smartphones that could revive the creaking Motorola.
+Analysts have welcomed quite well this product, the first of series of smartphones that could revive the creaking Motorola.

 Motorola’s new product will debut in the United States under the name of Motorola Cliq in the fourth quarter, exclusive T-Mobile.
 The product will be sold with the name Motorola Dext in the world.
 In France and the UK will be sold through the operator Orange, Telefonica in Spain and South America with America Movil.